Sanskar329/Sales_prediction/README.md

 The proposed model aims to help potential purchases by predicting product sales.
 In the notebook we have analysed and compared multiple regression methods.

-Finally , A Model is prepared to forecast inventory demand accurately, based on historical sales data.
+Finally , a Model is prepared to forecast inventory demand accurately, based on historical sales data.

 For beginners, this is a perfect project to learn data analytics and apply machine learning algorithms to forecast outlet sales efficiently.